Loopring/protocols/packages/loopring_v3/circuit/statements.md

 Notes:

 - All inputs are expected to be boolean
-- AND constraint logic from https://github.com/daira/r1cs/blob/master/zkproofs.pdf
+- Implements the AND operator.
+Constraint logic from https://github.com/daira/r1cs/blob/master/zkproofs.pdf.

 ## Or statement